-Volume 212 provides detailed information on terrestrial ecosystem mapping (TEM) methods and gives descriptions of each of the ecosystems that occur within the sensitive ecosystems or other important ecosystems categories.
+Volume 2 provides detailed information on terrestrial ecosystem mapping (TEM) methods and gives descriptions of each of the ecosystems that occur within the sensitive ecosystems or other important ecosystems categories.
 Appendix B of Volume 1 provides tables that can be used to cross-reference between sensitive and other important ecosystems units and ecosystem mapping units in the ecosystem mapping report.

-Volume 2 includes information on methods, results and recommendations for the terrain mapping that forms a base for the ecosystem mapping and the slope stability and erosion potential mapping.
+Volume 2 includes information on methods, results and recommendations for the terrain mapping.
 It is intended for use by professionals that require more detailed ecological and terrain information.
 It is recommended for use by people interested in developing other interpretive map themes from the ecosystem or terrain mapping.

-Volume 313 contains wildlife habitat mapping themes developed from the terrestrial ecosystem mapping (TEM) for the following ten species: Great Basin Spadefoot (Spea intermontana), Northern Pacific Rattlesnake (Crotalus oreganus), Gopher Snake (Pituophis catenifer ssp. deserticola), Western Screech-owl (Otus kennicottii ssp. macfarlanei), Long-billed Curlew (Numenius americanus), Yellow-breasted Chat (Icteria virens), Brewer's Sparrow (Spizella breweri ssp. breweri), Grasshopper Sparrow (Ammodramus savannarum), Swainson's Hawk (Buteo swainsonii), and Badger (Taxidea taxus).
-All of these species are considered at risk in the province of B.C. and local populations are also a concern.
-These species provide a cross-section of threatened or endangered amphibians, reptiles, birds, and mammals that depend on a range of different sensitive and important ecosystems in the study area.
+Volume 3 contains wildlife habitat mapping themes developed from the terrestrial ecosystem mapping (TEM) for the following eleven species: Great Basin Spadefoot (Spea intermontana), Painted Turtle (Chrysemys picta), Western Rattlesnake (Crotalus oreganus), Gopher Snake (Pituophis catenifer ssp. deserticola), Western Screech-owl (Megascops kennicottii ssp. macfarlanei), Long-billed Curlew (Numenius americanus), Yellow-breasted Chat (Icteria virens), Grasshopper Sparrow (Ammodramus savannarum), Swainson's Hawk (Buteo swainsonii), Spotted Bat (Euderma maculatum), and Badger (Taxidea taxus jeffersonii).
+All of these species are considered at risk in the province of B.C. and most are listed under the federal Species at Risk Act.
+These species provide a cross-section of threatened or endangered amphibians, reptiles, birds, and mammals that depend on a range of different ecosystems in the study area.
 There are many other threatened and endangered species that likely occur in the study area and are listed in each ecosystem chapter of Volume 1.